Differences Between Pentecostals and Other Evangelicals

 - 2 min read

-The key difference is that Pentecostals emphasize the ongoing, active work of the Holy Spirit and the use of spiritual gifts (like speaking in tongues and divine healing) as a central part of Christian life and worship, while other evangelicals generally do not focus on these "charismatic" experiences.
+The key difference is that Pentecostals emphasize the ongoing, active work of the Holy Spirit and the use of spiritual gifts (like speaking in tongues and divine healing) as a central part of Christian life and worship.
+At the same time, other evangelicals generally do not focus on these "charismatic" experiences.

 Shared Beliefs